Anthropology (ANTH)

 ANTH 3330.
 Archaeological Curation and Collections Management.

 This course provides technical training in and an understanding of the principles and methods of curating and managing archaeological collections.
-Students review the history of archaeological curation in the United States as well as relevant laws and regulations.
-Additional topics covered include types of repositories and storage facilities, costs of curation, policies, collection rehabilitation, archival processing, basic preventative conservation strategies, and using archaeological collections to educate the public.
+It reviews the history of archaeological curation in the United States as well as relevant laws and regulations that apply to collections facilities.
+Additional topics include types of repositories and storage facilities, costs of curation, policies, collection rehabilitation, archival processing, basic preventive conservation strategies, and the use of archaeological collections for public education.

 3 Credit Hours.
 2 Lecture Contact Hours.
 1 Lab Contact Hour.